CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 For example, [片恋歌](https://www.nicovideo.jp/watch/sm37828204) has only around 100 favourite count, and [忘れちゃったよ。](https://www.nicovideo.jp/watch/sm30968350) has less than 1000 favourite count.
 These two songs are known to have fake views.

-In contrast, **a normal song that just reach 1M views usually have thousands of favourite count**.
+In contrast, **in normal situation, a song that just reach 1M views usually have thousands of favourite count**.
 {{< /admonition >}}

 Upon here, you should be pretty familiar with Vocaloid and know decent amount of famous Vocaloid songs, and even have some understanding of the Vocaloid history.
 If you are still interested in listening more, you can continue the last row, but it is optional.

 ## Way 2 - Music Game

-Just listening the Hall of Legend song list can be pretty tedious, even though we prioritize the list.
+Just listening to the Hall of Legend song list alone may be quite tedious, even though we prioritize the list.
 So is there a more funnier way to listen Vocaloid songs?
 Fortunately, yes!
 Let's play music games 😄!

-The idea is that, **if a song is included in a music game, then such song should be quite popular**.
-So, by playing music games, you get known to some popular Vocaloid songs while getting the fun from these games.
+The idea is like this, **if a song is included in a music game, then such song should be quite popular**.
+So, by playing music games, you get the fun, and at the same time you get known to some popular Vocaloid songs.

 The first music game that all Miku fans **must** play (Yes, must play, I am serious) is: